Consumers Credit Union Review

 From there, it’s pretty standard.
 All you need to open an account is a valid U.S. ID and a Social Security Number.

-You can open a new account online in just a few minutes, or you can opt to do it over the phone or in-branch (if you live near Chicago).
+You can open a new account online in just a few minutes or opt to do it over the phone or in-branch (if you live near Chicago).

 Promotions

-CCU doesn’t have any sign-up bonuses for new accounts at the moment, but don’t let that steer you away.
+CCU doesn’t have any sign-up bonuses for new accounts, but don’t let that steer you away.

-Big sign-up bonuses and bank promotions are always tempting, but it pays to take a look at the whole picture whenever you’re choosing a new account.
+Big sign-up bonuses and bank promotions are always tempting, but it pays to look at the whole picture whenever you choose a new account.

 Security

-CCU is backed by the National Credit Union Administration (NCUA), which means that all of your deposits are protected for up to $250,000.
+CCU is backed by the National Credit Union Administration (NCUA), meaning all your deposits are protected for up to $250,000.

 For online security, CCU utilizes 128-bit encryption, automatic timeouts, and multi-factor authentication.